-In three years at the Mestalla, he won the La Liga title in 2001/2 and again in 2003/4.
+In three years at the Mestalla, Rafa's side won the La Liga title twice - in 2002 and again in 2004.

-In his last season there, he also won the UEFA Cup, making it a double winning campaign for Los Che.
+In his last season there, he also won the UEFA Cup, making it a double-winning campaign for Los Che.

 His next move took him to the San Siro, where he guided Inter Milan to Italian Super Cup and FIFA World Club Cup glory before returning to England, taking over as interim manager of Chelsea in November 2012.

 Rafa lifts the Europa League while at Chelsea in 2013

 A trophy followed, as he managed the Blues to the UEFA Europa League title six months later.

 Rafa's time at Napoli between May 2013 and May 2015 heralded two more trophies - the Italian Super Cup and the Coppa Italia - before returning to European giants Real Madrid, this time as manager, between June 2015 and January 2016.

 Rafa was appointed as manager of relegation-threatened Newcastle United in March 2016.

 His impact was immediate, but despite an upswing in performances and results, the damage had already been done and the Magpies could not avoid the drop.